 With the rise of artificial intelligence, automation is becoming a part of everyday life.
 Natural Language Processing (NLP) has proven to be a key part of this breakthrough.
 Natural Language Processing bridges the gap between computers, AI, and computational linguistics.
 Learn more about NLP approaches this guide to statistical and symbolic NLP.

 A simple sentence spoken by humans consists of different tones, words, meanings, and values.
 Expert AI systems are able to leverage these hidden structures and meanings to understand human behaviour.
 However, we often need a very close and detailed assessment to conclude what meaning might and might not be correct.
 When we have a large amount of text data, it can become impossible to read quickly.

 Raw text data in English or other languages is an example of unstructured data.
 This kind of data does not fit into a relational database and is hard to interpret with computer programs.
-Natural Language Processing is a sub-field of AI which deals with how computers interpret, comprehend, and manipulate human language.
+Natural language processing is a sub-field of AI which deals with how computers interpret, comprehend, and manipulate human language.

 NLP is much more than speech and text analysis.
 Depending on what needs to be done, there can be different approaches.
 There are three primary approaches: